dalacan/sagemaker-endpoint-manager/README.md

 ### **Integration Configuration**
 Endpoint integration configurations
 - `type`
-    - Description: Indicates the type of API Gateway integration with the endpoint
+    - Description: Indicates the type of API Gateway integration with the endpoint.
+If using lambda integration, ensure that you specify the `lambda_src` configuration in the integration properties.
     - Type: String
+    - Required: Yes
-    - Valid Options: `lambda`
+    - Valid Options: `lambda` | `api`
 - `properties`
     - Description: Integration properties
     - Type: [Integration Properties](#integration-properties)